-Figure 4.
-40A branch circuit power switch on the Civic's instrument panel.
-There were two "dummies" in this panel, so I removed the rightmost one and filled its slot with a Honda standard switch replacement.
+Figure 5.
+40A branch circuit switch on the Civic's instrument panel.
+There were two "dummies" in this panel, so I removed the rightmost one and filled its slot with a Honda standard panel switch replacement.
 The KX3 and mount aren't seen, but they are located directly above this panel.
 The microphone cable is shown hanging at the left.

-Figure 5.
+Figure 6.
 Trunk-mounted relay enclosure and cabling.
 The 8 AWG battery power feed enters the enclosure via the APP pair on the left.
-Behind it is the control input wiring from the panel switch shown in Figure 4.
+Behind it is the control input wiring from the panel switch shown in Figure 5.
 The 10 AWG power cable exiting to the right is protected by a 30A inline blade fuse.
 It's routed under the rear seat and carpet to the in-cab West Mountain 5x APP strip shown in Figure 6 on the next page.
 The enclosure and all cable ties are secured to the rear deck's metal understructure.
 Note the hard-point ground at the right - used to provide a solid ground for the antenna.

-Figure 6.
+Figure 7.
 West Mountain APP strip feeding the KX3 and other radios.
+The KX3's DC power is fed through the DC-DC converter shown above the APP strip.
 The 10 AWG power feed from the trunk-mounted relay enclosure is visible on the left.
 The 10 AWG is fished from the front edge of the rear seat under the carpet to its exit point about six inches to the left of the APP strip (under the passenger seat).
 An upholstery "hook knife" was used to slit the carpet and liner to allow the cable an exit.
 The ground used at this location is one of the passenger seat bolts.
 The input is fused at 10A, which will be changed to 30A when the two empty circuits are populated (future planning).

-Figure 7.
+Figure 8.
 Engine compartment, 8 AWG battery cabling, and 40A inline fuse in fuse holder (upper right).
 The Motorola fuse holder is waterproof.
 Unseen in this photo, there is a short length of 5/16" fuel hose slipped over the cable jacket to the right of the fuse holder, to protect it as it traverses several sharp metal edges (weld points).